ReallySecureShell/PapersPlease/README.md

 As PapersPlease can run without flags, it is quick and simple to use.
 You can specify a **network range** with the `--network` flag or a **single host** with the `--target` flag.
 You can **optimize** PapersPlease through the `--jobs`, `--proc`, and `--slots` flags.
 Optimizations are active by default with values of: 0, 1, and 250 respectively.
 By default or when passing the `--network` flag, PapersPlease will automatically scan for printers.
 Automatic scanning can be disabled with the `--no-scan` flag.

 Additionally PapersPlease can **mass print** by passing the `--papyrus` flag, which can be used with either `--network` or `--target`.
 With this comes two other flags that are only valid when using mass print.
-The first being `--message`, which can print a **custom message** to the print document.
-And the second is the `--ink` flag, which specifies how many pound symbols (#) are to be printed to the document.
+The first being `--message`, which causes JetDirect to print a custom message to the documents.
+The second is the `--ink` flag, which specifies how many pound symbols (#) are to be printed to the document.
 Finally, to **disable all address restrictions**, pass the `--allow-all` flag.
 By specifying said flag, all public and private IP addresses will be allowed including all CIDR prefixes less-than or equal to 30.

 ## Usage